JMMackenzie/CC-News-Tools/README.md

 ## Data
 If you are just looking for the raw corpus and query data, you can download it from [AARNET CloudStor](https://cloudstor.aarnet.edu.au/plus/s/M8BvXxe6faLZ4uE).

+The `get_warc.sh` script provides a simple method of downloading the warc file-by-file.
+Users may wish to adapt this script for their own needs (with parallel downloads, for example).

 ## Common Index File Format
 We provide a [Common Index File Format (CIFF)](https://github.com/osirrc/ciff)